What Did the Biblical Writers Know and When Did They Know It?: Summary

 Dever's book is a response to recent trends in biblical scholarship and biblical archaeology which question whether the Bible can be used as a reliable tool for interpreting history.

 The book begins with Dever's explanation of the "minimalist" position, which holds that the Bible is a product of the Persian or even Hellenistic periods, composed at the very earliest after c.
 500 BC, and therefore unreliable as a record of earlier periods.
 The minimalists do not deny that the biblical books are based on genuinely old material, but they view the task of extracting that material from layers of revision and accretion as virtually unachievable.
 At the other extreme are the biblical maximalists who take the Bible at, or almost entirely at, face value.
 In his first two chapters Dever reviews and rejects both minimalism and maximalism.
 Dever nevertheless evidently regards the minimalist position as more dangerous than the maximalist, because it tends to eliminate altogether any study of ancient Israel prior to the Persian period.

 In selecting the parts of the Bible that can be used to reconstruct Ancient Israel's history, Dever discards the Torah (Genesis, Exodus, Leviticus, Numbers and Deuteronomy) and the Book of Joshua, whose content he regards as essentially mythical or legendary.
-He also discards the Book of Psalms (which he regards as a liturgical book with little historical value), the Book of Proverbs and Ecclesiastes (collections of wisdom-sayings, some quite late and others reflecting non-Israelite influence), the Books of Ruth, Esther, Job and Daniel (historical novellae reflecting the crisis of the Maccabean Revolt), the Song of Songs (a cycle of erotic love-songs) and a number of Minor Prophets writings.
+He also discards the Book of Psalms (which he regards as a liturgical book with little historical value), the Book of Proverbs and Ecclesiastes (collections of wisdom-sayings, some quite late and others reflecting non-Israelite influence), the Books of Ruth, Esther, Job and Daniel (historical novellae reflecting periods as late as the Maccabean Revolt), the Song of Songs (a cycle of erotic love-songs) and a number of Minor Prophets writings.
 He also believes the Books of Chronicles are of little use, since they are clearly dependent on the Books of Samuel and Kings, though he recognizes that they may have some independent traditions of occasional historical use.